vishnuroshan/nodejs-best-practices/README.md

 ![enter image description here](https://softwareontheroad.com/static/cb9704cd54930d69a9617ce7d4b060ef/4fde8/server_layers.jpg)

  ### Controller: (routes folder)
- Request and response object must be kept inside this layer
+ Parse and pass the request to service layer and return response to client Request and response object must be kept inside this layer.
  ### Service layer (library folder)
- is where the business logic is implemented
+ Layer where business logic must be implimented. and data must be sent to data access layer.
  ### Data access layer (data folder)
- is where the data access is done.
+ Layer where DB is accessed. must have the exclusive rights to accesss the database a n make changes to DB

 ## 2. Coding Standards
-Used ESLint as devDependency. with custom configuration see:  [eslintrc.js](https://github.com/vishnuroshan/node-mongo-boilerplate/blob/master/.eslintrc.js)
+- learn difference between devDependencies and dependencies and use them accordingly

-Doesn't have to follow strictly.
+- Use any linter to enfore coede standards and improve code quality

 ## 3. common Conventions

  - Use **lowerCamelCase** for variables

  - Use **uppercase** from string constants and enum keys

  - Need to prefix _ for unused, but unavoidable variables `function (_param1, param2)`

  - Avoid unnecessary variable declaration.
 Use **const** when read-only

  - Avoid **var** declarations

  - Use **single qoutes** rather than double quotes

  - Prefer **templates** in strings (especially in multi-line strings)

  - Use promise/async-await

  - Write modular code

  - Use Arrow functions